-- D1 Where games are played as in Article 10, a player may claim a draw when he has less than two minutes left on his clock and before his flag falls.
+- D.1 Where games are played as in Article 10, a player may claim a draw when he has less than two minutes left on his clock and before his flag falls.
 This concludes the game.
-He may claim on the basis - a. that his opponent cannot win by normal means, and/or - b. that his opponent has been making no effort to win by normal means. - In (a) the player must write down the final position and his opponent verify it. - In (b) the player must write down the final position and submit an up-to-date scoresheet.
-The opponent shall verify both the scoresheet and the final position. - The claim shall be referred to an arbiter whose decision shall be the final one.
+He may claim on the basis: - a. that his opponent cannot win by normal means, and/or - b. that his opponent has been making no effort to win by normal means.

+In a) the player must write down the final position and his opponent verify it.

+In b) the player must write down the final position and submit an up to date scoresheet.
+The opponent shall verify both the scoresheet and the final position.

+The claim shall be referred to an arbiter whose decision shall be final.